 Does the Audio-Technica ATH-M30x have good isolation?

-Like most headphones without active noise cancelling (ANC) technology, the ATH-M30x relies purely on analog passive isolation.
+Like most headphones without active noise canceling (ANC) technology, the ATH-M30x relies purely on analog passive isolation.
 Over-ear headphones that isolate well, work their magic on high-frequency noises primarily, with mids receiving a bit of attenuation.
 Typically, low rumbles receive little to no noise reduction, as is the case with the ATH-M30x.
 It’ll dampen ear-splitting crash cymbals and shrill lead guitars in the room fairly well.

 The nice thing about over-ear headphones is that they usually can get a good seal.
-Unlike in-ear monitors, over-ear cans are less finicky about achieving that, therefore, you get a more predictable outcome.
+Unlike in-ear monitors, over-ear cans are less finicky about achieving that and therefore, you get a more predictable outcome.
 You may experience a little more sound leakage with the ATH-M30x due to its slightly looser grip.

 How does the Audio-Technica ATH-M30x sound?

 Much like how a caricature will take somebody with a prominent nose and make it huge, the ATH-M30x has some quirky exaggerations when it comes to how it treats note emphasis.
-Our target curve dips in volume slightly around 5kHz, and the ATH-M30x exaggerates that, reproducing 5kHz sounds 10dB lower than our ideal.
+Our headphone preference curve dips in volume slightly around 5kHz, and the ATH-M30x exaggerates that, reproducing 5kHz sounds 10dB lower than our ideal.
 The mids and bass mimic a more consumer-oriented sound that ordinarily would get lauded, so we recommend this for use by bargain-hunting consumers more than we do for serious studio work.
 By and large, however, these are what you’d need them to be for the price.

 Lows, mids, and highs

-The song Drop by Cornelius reminds me of the point of bass-heavy headphones, which the ATH-M30x is not.
+The song Drop by Cornelius reminds me of the point of bass-heavy headphones, which the ATH-M30x are not.
 While I can hear the bass in the track, its degree of oomph seems dependent on the notes.
 Especially on the higher bass registers, the notes come through with less relative volume.
 Lower bass notes have more thump, likely because those land in the parts of the frequency spectrum output with a subtle bump in decibels.

 Some of the midrange synth parts are quieter than ideal, but I can hear them all fine.
 The same goes for the lower notes of the track’s disco-y lead guitar.
 In contrast, higher frequency acoustic rhythm guitar and vocals are reproduced at perfect volumes, making everything easy to hear.
 If you were to record along to this, you’d appreciate hearing all the parts.